3dprogramin/thinkpad-p51-archbang/README.md

 **Misc**
 - ~~HTTP(s) requests are loading very slow, after disconnecting from VPN (PPTP)~~
+- ~~Firefox not saving "Remember me" passwords~~ - solved with reinstall

 - fingerprint scanner not working - although there is a prototype available [here](https://github.com/nmikhailov/Validity90/tree/master/prototype) which looks promising
-- Firefox not saving "Remember me" passwords

 Check the **issues+fixes** folder for more details